nosana-ci/docs.nosana.io/docs/programs/staking.md

 The `StakeAccount` struct holds all the information for any given stake.

+The total size of this account is `121` bytes.
 | Name                        | Type                        | Size    | Offset  | Description                                                                                       |
 |-----------------------------|-----------------------------|---------|---------|---------------------------------------------------------------------------------------------------|
 | `amount`                    | `u64`                       | `8`     | `8`     | The number of tokens.                                                                             |